 Figure 3.
 Redundancy analysis of the plant biomass data, conditioned on their blocks.
 Only one factor, insecticide, was significant..
 Each axis is described by their percentage of explained variance.
 Species showing most extreme values along the first ordination axis (i.e. response to insecticide treatment) are plotted.

 Figure 2.
 Community weighted means of leaf traits for different treatments from the whole community (means and standard deviations).
-Values of LDMC and herbivory are logit-transformed, and SLA log-transformed.
-Red colour indicates significance at the alpha = 0.05, and orange at alpha = 0.5.
+Values of LDMC are logit-transformed, and SLA log-transformed.
+Red colour indicates significance at the alpha = 0.05, and orange at alpha = 0.05.

 Fig 4.
 Within treatment dissimilarity (mean ± SD) according to a modified Raup-Crick dissimilarity metric (RC) for the woody plant community (no significant differences were found for the whole community).
 This metric ranges from -1 to 1, indicating whether a pair of plots converge (approaching 1)/diverge (approaching -1) deterministically to more similar/dissimilar community composition than expected by chance.
 Values close to zero indicate stochastic community assembly.
 Red colour denotes significant differences between treatments (alpha =0.05).